 We have not generated any revenues from product sales to date and we do not expect to generate revenues from product sales for at least the next several years, if at all.
 Our revenues to date have been generated substantially from payments under our current and past collaboration agreements.
-As of March 31, 2013, we had received an aggregate of \$115.1 million in payments under these agreements, including upfront payments, research funding, milestone payments, and reimbursed development expenses.
-We expect our revenues for the next several years to consist primarily of revenues derived from payments under our current agreements with Allergan and potential additional collaborations, as well as grant funding.
+As of September 30, 2013, we had received an aggregate of \$115.7 million in payments under these agreements, including upfront payments, research funding, milestone payments, and reimbursed development expenses.
+Until such time as we may receive regulatory approval for, and generate revenues from, product sales, we expect our revenues to consist primarily of revenues derived from payments under our current agreements with Allergan and potential additional collaborations, as well as grant funding.

-We have been a party to three collaboration agreements with Allergan.
-Pursuant to our March 2003 collaboration agreement with Allergan, we had received an aggregate of \$19.5 million in payments as of March 31, 2013, consisting of an upfront payment, research funding and related fees.
-This collaboration agreement originally provided for a three-year research term, which was extended by the parties through March 2013.
-Our two other collaboration agreements with Allergan involve the development of product candidates in the areas of chronic pain and glaucoma.
+We have been a party to three collaboration agreements with Allergan, one of which concluded in March 2013.
+Our two ongoing collaboration agreements with Allergan involve the development of product candidates in the areas of chronic pain and glaucoma.
 We are eligible to receive payments upon achievement of development and regulatory milestones, as well as royalties on future product sales, if any, under each of our ongoing collaboration agreements with Allergan.
 Each of our current agreements with Allergan is subject to termination upon notice from Allergan.